Supervisor/meld3/README.txt

   - Templates created for use under PyMeld will not work under meld3 due to differences in meld tag identification (meld3's id attributes are in a nondefault XML namespace, PyMeld's are not).
+    Rationale: it should be possible to look at a template and have a good shot at figuring out which pieces of it might get replaced with dynamic content.
+XML ids are required for other things like CSS styles, so you can't assume if you see an XML id in a template that it was put in there to be a meld identifier.
+In the worst case scenario, if XML ids were used instead of namespaced id's, and an unused id was present in the source document, the designer would leave it in there even if he wasn't using it because he would think it was a meld id and the programmer would leave it in there even if he wasn't using it because he would think it was being used by the designer's stylesheets.
+Menawhile, nobody's actually using it and it's just cluttering up the template.
+Also, having a separate namespace helps the programmer not stomp on the designer by changing identifiers (or needing to grep stylesheets), and lets them avoid fighting over what to call elements.
+That said, it's kind of a tossup.
+Some people might be more comfortable if the meld identifier was the XML identifier.

   - The "id" attribute used to mark up is in the a separate namespace (aka. xmlns="http://www.plope.com/software/meld3").
 So instead of